-And if you’re waiting for some divine inspiration, you’re gonna wait forever.
-Just because your first meal sucks, doesn’t mean you aren’t getting fed.
+And if you’re waiting for divine inspiration, you will wait forever.
+Just because your first meal sucks doesn’t mean you aren’t getting fed.

-You’ll just learn how to cook differently and try something new the next time.
+You’ll learn to cook differently and try something new the next time.

 You might even have some leftovers you can use as a basis for your second breakfast!

 Nothing kills my momentum more than struggling with a rewrite.
 Make it easy on yourself and only set one goal per rewrite.
 There’s a great book by legendary screenwriter (that you’ve never heard of) Jack Epps Jr. called Screenwriting is Rewriting.